 Guide to Wedding Reception Photography

-I’m not sure why this image works – it just does… Whether it’s the lady on the left, seemingly raising her fascinator, or the hand holding bottle near the camera giving it a ‘point of view’ feel.
-I think it’s the combination of everything that helps to make it a great overview shot to illustrate the wedding drinks reception.
+I’m not sure why this image works – it just does… Whether it’s the lady on the left, seemingly raising her fascinator, or the hand holding a bottle near the camera, giving it a ‘point of view’ feel.
+I think the combination of everything makes it an excellent overview shot that illustrates the wedding drinks reception.

 Wedding Day Overlaps

 This could be the ideal opportunity for the confetti shots.
-If both the ceremony and reception are in the same venue, then it almost certainly will be.
-There are also many guests who want to congratulate the couple at the reception.
-See Chapter 6 for more on these aspects of the day.
+If both the ceremony and the reception are in the same venue, it will almost certainly be.
+Many guests want to congratulate the couple at the reception.
+See Chapter 6 – Confetti & Congratulations for more on these aspects of the day.

-I am on the constant lookout for displays of love and affection at the drinks’ reception.
-The connection between the groom and his best man is only too apparent in this natural photograph.
+I am constantly looking for displays of love and affection at the drinks reception.
+The connection between the groom and his best man is apparent in this natural photograph.

 First Chance to Relax

-One constant about the drinks’ reception is that drinks and usually canapés are served.
-Most of the formalities are over and the couple take a well-earned breath and mix with their family and friends properly for the first time.
-It is the first chance for the photographer to capture the newly-weds together in a more relaxed environment.
+One constant at the drinks reception is that drinks and, usually, canapés are served.
+Most formalities are over, and the couple takes a well-earned breath and mixes with their family and friends properly for the first time.
+It is the first chance for the photographer to capture the newlyweds together in a more relaxed environment.

-I’ve no idea what bride Suzie and her guests were laughing about, but I love to capture natural wedding day moments such as this at the reception.
+I’ve no idea what bride Suzie and her guests were laughing about, but I love to capture natural wedding-day moments like this at the reception.

 Creating Wedding Day Memories

-Magician Nicholas Clement added interest at Rachel and Greg’s wedding at the Ned in London recently enabling me to produce a more diverse range of photographs for them.
-He was a really excellent addition to the day.
+Magician Nicholas Clement added interest at Rachel and Greg’s wedding at the Ned in London, enabling me to produce a more diverse range of photographs for them.
+He was an excellent addition to the day.

 Happy couple Helen and Dale pose with their reception band at Winchester House in London.
-The duo only played the reception as there was a DJ in the evening.
-But they created a lovely atmosphere for the couple to socialise in.
+The duo only played at the reception, as there was a DJ in the evening, but they created a lovely atmosphere for the couple to socialise.

 Outdoor Wedding Receptions

 The location also plays a huge part.
-Many venues have beautiful outdoor spaces to be used in nice weather.
+Many venues have beautiful outdoor spaces that can be used in nice weather.
 They will usually offer this, but if not, do ask.
-Occasionally the outside area might be out of bounds unless a certain package is ordered or the wedding ceremony is held in the area.
+Occasionally, the outdoor area may be out of bounds unless a specific package is ordered or the wedding ceremony is held there.

-An upstairs window is ideal to shoot a good overview of the reception and location – every group of people tells a different story.
-It’s also a great spot to direct the couple and their guests for a group portrait of everyone.
+An upstairs window is ideal for shooting a good overview of the reception and location – every group of people tells a different story.
+It’s also a great spot to direct the couple and their guests for a group portrait.

 Posed Shots: Informal

-At the reception, guests often request small and informal group shots of them, and I am very happy to accommodate.
-The below shot is a good example, and I’m sure that had I asked them to pose, it wouldn’t have looked as fun and relaxed.
+At the reception, guests often request small, informal group shots, and I am very happy to accommodate them.
+The shot below is a good example, and I’m sure that had I asked them to pose, it wouldn’t have looked as fun and relaxed.

 Wedding portraits don’t need to be posed.
 These shaded sisters were having a sunny garden catch-up when I caught them.
 Notice how the outdoors creates a totally different feel.
 This reception took place at the couple’s home.